This article explains how admins can connect Tableau to Gainsight data and build reports on Gainsight Data in Tableau.

 - Open your Tableau Desktop account or Tableau Public edition.

 - Navigate to Connect > To a Server.

 - Select Web Data Connector.
-Web Data Connector page appears.
+The Web Data Connector page appears.

-- Copy and paste this https://gateway.gainsightcloud.com/v1/public/tableau/wdc URL, in the Enter your web data connector URL here text box, and press the Enter key.
+- Paste this https://gateway.gainsightcloud.com/v1/public/tableau/wdc URL in the Enter your web data connector URL here text box.

 - Enter your Username and Password.

 - Click Log In.
-Tableau Data Source page appears.
+The Tableau Data Source page appears.

-Note: If you are setting-up Gainsight in Tableau for the first time, you must allow the required permissions as shown in the following image.
+Note: If you are setting up this integration for the first time, you must allow the permissions shown in the following image.

-Note: You can select the required objects and can join the data to build reports as per your business requirements.
-For detail information on joins, refer to the Join Your Data in Tableau.
+Note: You can select the required objects and join the data to build reports based on your business requirements.
+For detailed information on joins, refer to the Join Your Data in Tableau article.

-- Standard Tables: You can see all the records for the reports built on User, Account and Company tables.
-And, the reports built on other tables (objects) apart from User, Account and Company display only the latest 180 days records, provided you apply a filter on the CreateDate field.
+Standard Tables: You can see all the records for reports built on the User, Account, and Company tables.
+The reports built on other tables display records for only the last 180 days, provided you apply a filter on the CreateDate field.

-- Custom Tables: Reports created on these tables display the latest 180 days records, provided you have a CreateDate field in the table and a filter is applied on it.
-And, if the custom table doesn't contain a CreateDate field, the report fetches1Lakh records only.
+Custom Tables: Reports created on these tables display records for the last 180 days, provided you already have a CreateDate field in the table and a filter is applied on it.
+If the custom table doesn't contain a CreateDate field, the report fetches 100K records only.